mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 What I did know was: the _least_ I could do for my country would be to have a casual browse[^nocrime].

-[^nocrime]: For all the cops in the audience, let me be clear.
-I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they drag me away).
+[^nocrime]: To be clear, I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they drag me away).

+## Investigating the boarding pass photo
 ### Step 1: Hubris

-So I had a bit of casual browse, and got the picture of the boarding pass, and then I was like.... now what?
+So I had a bit of a casual browse, and got the picture of the boarding pass, and then....
+I didn't know what was supposed to happen after that.

 Well, I'd heard that it's bad to post your boarding pass online, because if you do, a bored 17 year-old Russian boy called "Katie-senpai" might somehow use it to commit identity fraud.
 But I don't know anyone like that, so I just clumsily googled some stuff.

-#### How do you hack a boarding pass? 😬
+#### Googling how 2 hakc boarding pass
 ![uhhh|small](/img/sunburnt-country/uhhboardingpasshacking.png)

 Eventually I found [a blog post](https://null-byte.wonderhowto.com/how-to/hackers-use-hidden-data-airline-boarding-passes-hack-flights-0180728/) explaining that yes, pictures of boarding passes can indeed be used for Crimes.
 The part you wanna be looking at for all your criming needs is the barcode, because it's got the "Booking Reference" (e.g. `H8JA2A`) in it.